Canti21/Graphing/README.md

+## Graphing

-# Graphing
+# Hello!

-Software made to learn and practice C++ with OpenGL
+Here's some programs I've made to practice C++ with the OpenGL library.